Why Viva Panels?

 They are delivered on a truck with a crane on pallets, they are lifted off the truck and put as close to possible to final installation spot.

-They are heavy and can be moved with a dolly (on wheels).
-They require more than one person to move them around.
+They are heavy and require more than one person to move them around.

 Can I install them myself?

-Yes, we’ll give you full instructions and videos on how to do it
+Yes, we’ll give you instructions on how to do it

 Can you install them for me?